-When Deborah Naa Darkua Afua First-Quao, home chef, founder and content creator of FirstServes, which showcases East and West African cuisines, hosted the first table for her Ethiopian bayenatu (a plate with several dishes and sauces) in Tamil Nadu’s Denkanikottai last month, as part of a collaborative effort, it was sold out.
+When Deborah Naa Darkua Afua First-Quao, home chef, founder and content creator of FirstServes, which showcases East and West African cuisines, had the first table for her Ethiopian bayenatu (a plate with several dishes and sauces) in Tamil Nadu’s Denkanikottai last month, as part of a collaborative effort with NJH Malaikal, it was sold out.

 Bengaluru-based First-Quao had noticed the interest in her dishes on her gated villa community's WhatsApp group during the lockdowns.
 In April, she offered injera (Ethiopian fermented flat bread) meals at a fund-raiser for an orphanage.
 Then she worked on an Ethiopian dinner for a friend’s birthday celebration.

 Also read | New ways to make chaat and chutney fashionable